 When automating complex business relations with counterparties and consumers, every enterprise (actor), however big and reliable, is having a hard time:

-convincing the counterparties that they (the actor) should hold a centralized database and define the rules of processing;
+Convincing the counterparties that they (the actor) should hold a centralized database and define the rules of processing.

-maintaining a centralized database and being responsible for all business processes and their automation.
+Maintaining a centralized database and being responsible for all business processes and their automation.

 These pains go away with a blockchain or, more strictly, DLT: it effectively shifts those responsibilities from one single actor to a decentralized setup while ensuring the consistency and behavior of both the infrastructure and all actors involved, trusted or malicious.
-The problem with most DLTs is that they do not keep the needs of enterprises in mind from the very beginning.
+The problem with most DLTs is that they don’t keep the needs of enterprises in mind from the very beginning.
 Conversely, Insolar’s goal is to make blockchain easy-to-use for any enterprise, big or small.

 The architecture is split into four layers:

 At the top layer are distributed business applications owned by and tailored for companies who serve other companies.

 The next layer represents business services and templates for business applications provided by vendors.
 Templates are the application building blocks.